Home > Library > Research Methodology > Quantitative Research Questionnaire – Types & Examples

 Relationship-Based Survey

-Relationship-based survey is used to understand the relationship or association between two or more independent and dependent variables.
-Cause and effect between two or more variables is measured in the relationship-based survey.
-The structure of questions in a relationship-based survey is, “What is the relation [between or among] [independent variable] and [dependable variable]?”.
+The structure of questions in a relationship-based survey is, “What is the relation [between or among] [independent variable] and [dependent variable]?”.

 Advantages & Disadvantages of Questionnaires in Quantitative Research